LubinKerhuel/hugo/content/project/autopilot-plane/index.md

 Add automatic guidance of the plane, using Mavlink Way point sets.

-### site content ###
+### Site content ###

-Time constraints does not allow writing a full description of the project as originally expected.
-Part of projects which I find interesting of inspiring will be shared.
+Time constraints does not allow writing a complete description of the project as originally planned.
+Part of projects which I find interesting and inspiring will be posted.

 Ideas to expand: